-By the end of the 1990s it was once again apparent that the synagogue needed to expand to meet the needs of the membership, which now numbered over 70 families.
+By the end of the 1990s it was once again apparent that the synagogue needed to expand to meet the needs of the membership, which now numbered about 100 families.
 While the upper level remained largely unchanged, by fall of 2000 religious school space had been increased and a new kitchen was in place on the lower level.

 In late 2004 the congregation began the process of finishing the upper level of the building.
 Thanks to generous contributions from the Merkow families and the Kraines family, a challenge was placed before the congregation to raise enough money to proceed.
 In late January 2006 the renovation started and by May 2006 the reconstruction of the upper level was completed.
 Another dream had become reality.

 We are pleased and excited that Cantor Deborah Martin was engaged as our spiritual leader in July of 2015 and continues in both capacities of Spiritual Leader and Cantor.
 Previously, Rabbi Steven Adams served us for 16 years and Arlene Spanier served 23 years as our cantorial soloist.
 Phil Musickant was principal of the religious school from 2001 to 2018.
 We revamped our education program in 2018, and Carrie Barbakoff was hired as Education Director.

 We hope that Congregation Emanu-El continues to grow as a place to foster a stronger sense of Jewish community and a dedication to our obligations to serve God and our fellow human beings.